mlaursen/react-md/README.md

 overwriting `src/App.css`.
 Since `src/App.js` still imports `src/App.css`, the styles become a part of your application.
 You can now edit `src/App.scss`, and `src/App.css` will be regenerated.

-At this point you might want to remove all CSS files from the source control, and add `src/**/*.css `to your `.gitignore` file.
+At this point you might want to remove all CSS files from the source control, and add `src/*.css` and  `src/**/*.css `to your `.gitignore` file.
 It is generally a good practice to keep the build products outside of the source control.
 Edit `.gitignore`:

 ```diff
  npm-debug.log*